alantech/iasql/docs/docs/fargate-tutorials/prisma.md

 }
 ```

-The two `SELECT * from iasql_apply();` queries will apply the changes described in the hosted db to your cloud account which can take a few minutes waiting for AWS and print arrays of javascript objects with the cloud resources that have been created, deleted, or updated.
+The two `SELECT * from iasql_apply();` queries will [`apply`](../concepts/apply-and-sync.md) the changes described in the hosted db to your cloud account which can take a few minutes waiting for AWS.
+It will then print arrays of javascript objects with the cloud resources that have been created, deleted, or updated.

 ```javascript
 [